Sleep Study Instructions and Information

 What time will I wake up in the morning?

-Typically, wake up is from 5:30 a.m. to 7:30 a.m.
-Special accommodations are made for shift worker schedules.
-Shower facilities and coffee or juices are available upon request.
+Typically, wake up is from 5:30 a.m. to 6:30 a.m.
+Special accommodations are made if needed--please notify the Sleep Center prior to your study.
 If your work schedule requires you to leave early, please let the sleep technician know before the test starts.
 Most patients are able to attend to their normal activities (work, school, etc.) in the morning following their sleep study.

 What will happen after my sleep study is finished?

-Your sleep study will be scored by a sleep technologist within 3-5 working days.
+Your sleep study will be scored by a sleep technologist within 10 working days and reviewed by a physician.
 The results will be sent to your doctor.
 You will need to schedule a follow-up appointment with your ordering physician to receive your results.

 When you see your doctor, you are encouraged to bring your spouse and make a list of questions beforehand.
 Here are some examples of commonly asked questions: